Climate Change (Information Disclosure Based on TCFD Recommendations)

 Business Management Phase

-ITOCHU evaluates and manages risks such as climate change, natural disasters, and ESG investment identified in the business start stage and the business management stage through collaboration between responsible committees such as the Sustainability Committee and Internal Control Committee and the departments in charge.
+ITOCHU evaluates and manages risks such as climate change, natural disasters, and ESG investment identified in the business start stage and the business management stage through collaboration between responsible committees such as the Sustainability Committee and Internal Control Committee and a system of periodic monitoring and review of Group companies.
 Environmental and social risks, including climate change, are summarized as one of the major risks subject to centralized management.
 Each year, the Sustainability Management Division serves as the executive unit in charge of organizing this information and issuing reports to the Internal Control Committee along with information on the other major risks to integrate the risk information into company-wide risk management system.
 The Sustainability Committee also deliberates on policies and measures related to climate change risk and how to promote the risk management system, etc. The director serving as chair of the Sustainability Committee reports on the content of deliberations to the Board of Directors approximately twice per year.

 As part of our specific climate-related risk management procedures, we compile the results of Scope1/2 and Scope3 for each of 8 Division Companies every year.
 The results are compiled in a form that allows for an assessment over time, and are reported to the Sustainability Committee and the Board of Directors after being approved by each Division Company.
 This process enables the Board of Directors to oversee progress toward achieving GHG emissions reduction targets from a medium- to long-term perspective, and is also used to review new business strategies.